I grew up not far from the Fastnet Lighthouse.

-Growing up in Ireland, I was always intrigued by the Fastnet Lighthouse.
-From its first iteration in 1854, to its current structure completed in 1904, it's witnessed a significant part of modern history – two world wars and the Irish Civil War.
-Satellite feeds and meteorology have reaffirmed the Fastnet as an essential beacon and eye upon the fierce North Atlantic Ocean.
+From its first iteration in 1854, to its current structure completed in 1904, Fastnet has witnessed a significant part of modern history – two world wars and the Irish Civil War.
+Satellite feeds and meteorology have reaffirmed the Fastnet as an essential beacon and eye upon the merciless North Atlantic Ocean.
 In 1979, 18 people died in the the Fastnet Race from Plymouth, England.
+Strict regulations were enacted.
 In 1985, the lighthouse was struck by a rogue wave measuring 157ft (48m) in height.

 Logistics of Project to Date: Oct 2016